tulibraries/tul_cob/doc/Swapping-Solr-Instance-On-Production-Server.md

 # Progression of Solr Collection Our Across Multiple Environments

-What solr collection is being used per environment is managed entirely by the `CATALOG_COLLECTION` environment variable set in the [.env](../.env) file.
+Which solr collection is being used per environment is managed entirely by the `CATALOG_COLLECTION` environment variable set in the [.env](../.env) file.

 Thus to progress an `CATALOG_COLLECTION` update across our various environments we must first merge a PR with the `CATALOG_COLLECTION` updated (this would deploy the change to our `qa` environment).